tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 complaint, payment channels; making use of natural network topology architecture.

 # Ethereum 2.0
-Ethereum has the lofty goal of creating a blockchain which will far surpass the current second layer solutions on offer.
-The vision is to create a blockchain which will be capable of scaling to thousands of on-chain transactions per second.
-And in addition will perform consensus, using nothing more sophisticated than ordinary consumer laptops.
-The vision was described, in Taiwan on the 10th of December 2017, by Vitalik Buterin.
-The core model, which introduces the notion of parallel blockchains, referred to by Ethereum as universes, is achieved through the use of sharding.
+Ethereum has plans of creating a blockchain which will far surpass the current second layer solutions on offer.
+The overall vision is to create a blockchain which will be capable of scaling to thousands of on-chain transactions per second.
+One of the first public mentions of this vision took place in Taiwan (in December of 2017).
+During this talk, Vitalik Buterin introduces the notion of parallel blockchains (universes) which could potentially be achieved through the use of an approach known as sharding.

 ## Sharding
 Imagine a system where a protocol can be used to transfer transactions and contracts across 100 different universes.
-Each of the universes operates in a different address space and therefore there are no side-effects in relation to address usage.
-The universes communicate using a protocol.
-The protocol facilitates the transfer of transactions and contracts between universes.
+Each of the universes would operate in a different address space and therefore there would be no side-effects in relation to address usage.
+The universes could communicate using a protocol.
+The protocol would facilitate the transfer of transactions and contracts between all of the universes.
 The universes would also share universal overarching consensus.
 In this scenario, the current (main) Ethereum blockchain would publish what is known as a "Validator Manager Contract".
 The current Ethereum blockchain would remain in service with the current level of scalability which would be sufficient for this system.
-The Validator Manager Contract would maintain an internal PoS system; keeping track of the 100 universes.
+The Validator Manager Contract would maintain an internal PoS system; keeping track of, say, 100 universes.
 The Validator Manager Contract would assign a random validator the right to create the next upcoming block on each of the 100 universes.
 Validators would include anyone on the current main Ethereum blockchain who wanted to stake ETH into the Validator Manager Contract and become a validator.

 Of course each of the 100 universes would produce many transactions and contracts.
 These could simply be represented and stored on the main chain, via the Validator Manager Contract, as headers only.
 More specifically Proof of Stake (PoS) block headers.
 This structure of blocks being represented by headers is not new.
-It would be in accordance with the current Ethereum PoW block headers structure.
+It would be in accordance with the current Ethereum PoW block header structure.
 As we know the block header (which is a small string of characters) is significantly smaller than the entire block of transactions and data.
 Essentially the Validating Manager Contract acts as a light client for each shard.

 We mentioned earlier, that with sharding, there would be no side-effects in relation to address spaces.
-This design decision brings about an enormous opportunity for developers to perform much needed and important research in parallel.
-Including the introduction and testing of protocol changes which, while useful, would ultimately be non backwards compatible.
-This is an important step forward as at present there are only a few Ethereum testnets, in use, on which it would be counter-productive to deliberately make changes that would result in chain-splits/hard-forks.
+This design decision brings about an enormous opportunity for developers to perform much needed and important research  and testing in parallel.

 ## Zero Knowledge Proofs
 The basic premise of the zero knowledge proofs is this.
 In a given binary situation (where there are only two outcomes available IE. yes/no) a “prover”, with the secret weapon to discern a binary statement from the situation, must convince a sceptical “verifier” that the binary statement is correct, whilst not revealing their secret.
 In 2003 a Weizmann Institute of Science faculty member, Oded Goldreich, introduced a novel zero knowledge proof scenario involving a colourblind validator.
 In this scenario the validator possesed two cards, one red and the other green.
 To the colourblind validator the cards looked the same, other than the fact that the word red was written on the back of the red card, and the word green written on the back of the other.
 Let's play out this scanario, and assume that the validator is sceptical about the prover's claim to be able to discern the cards without seeing the words on the back.
 To move this experiment forward the validator would repeatedly show the prover the front side of each card, in a random fashion.
 Each time, the validator would ask the prover what colour he sees.
 After some time, the verifier would eventually be convinced that the prover is capable of discerning the colours of the two individual cards.
 This is mostly due to the fact that a) the verifier performed this over many rounds and b) the validator randomly switched the cards behind his back during each round.